sdonohoo/forecasting/internal_docs/tsperf_rules.md

 Since reviewing and approving PRs could be time consuming, it is important to plan and allocate resources in advance for that.
 Therefore, the following guidelines should be considered:

 * At the sprint planing, all expected PRs should be discussed based on inputs from all developers
-* At the sprint planning, the designated approver should be designated
+* At the sprint planning, the designated approver should be chosen
 * The designated approver should estimate the required effort for reviewing all PRs and allocate the required time for the next sprint accordingly
 * A 2nd approver should be assigned in case of possible conflicts or time constraints
 * Developers should notify the reviewers in advance at the sprint planning